 Lindt has more recently done a lot of work to try and source beans from only sustainable and ethical sources.

-They’ve instituted a program with high standards that allows them to trace back the beans to their origins.
+They’ve instituted a program that seem to have reasonably high standards that allows them to trace back the beans to their origins.

 Is Lindt’s “Sugar” Vegan Friendly?